Utah Division of Arts and Museums (UA&M)

 GrantWatch ID#: 179100

-Grant funds must be used between July 1, 2018 and June 30, 2019.
+Grant funds must be used between July 1, 2019 and June 30, 2020.

 - 501(c)(3) nonprofit organizations or government agencies

 - Social service agencies, shelters, hospitals, correctional facilities, juvenile facilities

--Local arts agencies and municipalities
+- Community centers, local arts agencies and municipalities

 Grants require a 1:1 match.

-Applicants MUST use an approved artist.
+Applicants must use an approved artist.
 Approved artists need to be included on the Utah Division of Arts & Museums Teaching Artist Roster located on artseducation.utah.gov, NowPlayingUtah.com, or on the teaching artist roster of another state arts agency.
 Artists who are not on the UA&M Teaching Artist Roster must be approved for artistic/educational excellence prior to submission of this application.